Senior Living in Hickory, NC

 List of Senior Living Retirement Communities & Senior Housing in Hickory, NC

-The median cost of independent senior living in Hickory, NC is $2,456 monthly.
-The lower priced senior living communities in the Hickory area can carry fees as little as $1,482 per month, while the most luxurious Hickory retirement communities can go as high as $4,079 per month.
+The average cost of independent senior living in Hickory, NC is $2,456 per month.
+The most affordable senior living communities in the Hickory area can cost as little as $1,482 per month, while the most upscale Hickory retirement communities can go as high as $4,079 per month.

 There are 10 senior living, senior housing, elderly living apartments and retirement communities in Hickory, North Carolina.
 These 55+ retirement communities and housing residences provide accommodations to older adult North Carolina residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Hickory senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Hickory, NC may be in the form of senior apartment buildings or senior living communities.